What is Net Profit Margin?

-How to Calculate Net Profit Margin (Step-by-Step)
+How to Calculate Net Profit Margin?

-For example, if a company has a net margin of 20%, $0.20 in net income is generated for each $1.00 of revenue.
+For example, if a company’s net margin is 20%, $0.20 in net income is generated for each $1.00 of revenue.

 The net margin calculation divides a company’s net income by the revenue in the corresponding period.

-Income Statement Line Items:
+Illustrative Income Statement

 Net Profit Margin Formula

-- Net Income → The “bottom line” of the income statement is net income, which measures a company’s post-tax earnings in a given period, once all operating and non-operating expenses have been deducted.
+• Net Income → The “bottom line” of the income statement is net income, which measures a company’s post-tax earnings in a given period once all operating and non-operating expenses have been deducted.

 What is a Good Net Profit Margin?